0x0FB0/pulsar/README.md

 PS> .\install.ps1
 ```
 4. Proceed with installer instructions
+> :warning: Make sure you store generated password before further installation steps.
+Administrator password can be changed in Django admin console at `/admin/`.

 5. Login to pulsar console at `https://localhost:8443/` with generated default credentials

 ### Linux